esphome/esphome-docs/components/lvgl.rst

 ``keyboard``
 ************

-The Keyboard widget is a special Button matrix with predefined keymaps and other features to show an on-screen keyboard usable to type text into a :ref:`lvgl-wgt-txt`.
+The keyboard widget is a special Button matrix with predefined keymaps and other features to show an on-screen keyboard usable to type text into a :ref:`lvgl-wgt-txt`.

 .. figure:: /components/images/lvgl_keyboard.png
     :align: center